Jefferson Shreve

-Jefferson Scott Shreve (born September 24, 1965) is an American politician, retired businessman, and former political appointee who has served as the U.S. representative from Indiana's 6th congressional district since 2025.
+Jefferson Scott Shreve (born September 24, 1965) is an American politician and businessman who has served as the U.S. representative from Indiana's 6th congressional district since 2025.
 A member of the Republican Party, he previously served on the Indianapolis City-County Council from 2018 to 2020 and from 2013 to 2016.

 Early life and business career

 Shreve was born in Indianapolis on September 24, 1965, and raised in the University Heights neighborhood.
 He earned his Bachelor of Arts from Indiana University, Bloomington, a Master of Arts in international studies from the University of London, and his Master of Business Administration in agribusiness from the Krannert School of Management at Purdue University.

 Shreve founded Storage Express, which he sold in 2022 to Extra Space Storage for $590 million.
 He also received a seat on the company's board of directors.
+His estimated net worth is $599.35 million.

 Early political career

-Shreve was appointed to the Indianapolis City Council in 2013 after incumbent Jeff Cardwell resigned to serve in Governor Mike Pence's administration.
+Shreve was appointed to the Indianapolis City-County Council in 2013 after incumbent Jeff Cardwell resigned to serve in Governor Mike Pence's administration.
 He did not run for re-election in 2015 and left office in January 2016.
 He was appointed to the city council again in 2018 when incumbent Jeff Miller resigned after pleading guilty to four felonies.
 Like his first term, he did not run for re-election in 2019 and left office in January 2020.

 Shreve ran for the Indiana Senate in the 36th district but lost the Republican primary to Jack Sandlin by 2.6%.
 He unsuccessfully ran for Indiana University trustee in 2018.

 Shreve considers himself a moderate Republican.